infinitepower18/WSA-Sideloader/README.md

 ## Known issues
 ### APK installation failure in partially running mode
-Microsoft has recently introduced a new partially running mode to WSA, and due to the way it works WSA Sideloader is not able to properly detect its running state and will show a "device offline" error should WSA goes to its inactive state.
+Microsoft has recently introduced a new partially running mode to WSA, and due to the way it works WSA Sideloader is not able to properly detect its running state and will show a "device offline" error should WSA enter its inactive state.

 For now, you can open any app to wake up the subsystem before running WSA Sideloader.
 I hope to address this issue in an update coming by May.
 Thank you for your patience.